guoshengkang/guoshengkang.github.io/_Misc/inspirations.md

 357. If you can't fly than run.
 If you can't run than walk.
 If you can't walk than crawl.
 But whatever you do, you have to keep moving forward. ---- Unknown
 361. Progress is impossible without change, and those who cannot change their minds cannot change anything. ---- Unknown
 386. Create a definite plan for carrying out your desire and begin at once, whether you feel ready or not.
 Put your plan into action. ---- Unknown
+687. Do what you can, with what you have, where you are. ---- Theodore Roosevelt
+688. Nothing will change in your life if you don’t do something different from what you have been doing. ---- Unknown
+389. Holding on is being brave, but letting go and moving on is often what makes us stronger and happier. ---- Unknown
+393. Don’t let the mistakes and disappointments of the past control and direct your future. ---- Zig Ziglar
+394. It is hard to fail, but it is worse never to have tried to succeed. ---- Theodore Roosevelt
+395. One positive action in your life has the potential to change the world. ---- Steven Aitchison

 ## <span id="Courage">Courage & Perseverance & Leardership & Integrity & Success & Dream & Challenge</span>
 112. Your failure does not define you, your determination does. ---- Unknown